bartbutenaers/node-red-contrib-xterm/README.md

 + A ***sidebar tabsheet*** where the terminal window is displayed, which can be used to enter commands that need to be executed on the server (that runs Node-RED).
 + A ***Terminal input*** node which can be used to store your favorite commands, and send them to the terminal.

 Each flow editor instance will have its own terminal session on the server side, which means that each editor will have its own independent terminal screen.
-As a result, multiple users can execute commands independently from each other.
+As a result, multiple users can execute commands (in their own flow editor instance), independently from each other.

 Currently macOS, Linux and Windows are supported on the server side.

 ## Sidebar tabsheet

-A custom sidebar tabsheet is available, that can setup in a few steps:
+A custom sidebar tabsheet is available, that can be setup in a few steps:
 1. Navigate to the *'Terminal'* tabsheet in the sidebar.
-1. Press the *'Start'* button to start a pseudo terminal on the server side and simultaneously displays an Xterm terminal window.
+1. Press the *'Start'* button to start a pseudo terminal (on the server side), and simultaneously display an Xterm terminal window (in the sidebar).
 1. Start entering your CLI commands into the terminal window.
 Depending on the server's operating system, other commands will be required.
 1. Press the *'Clear'* button to clear the content of the terminal window.
 1. In case of problems with the pseudo terminal (on the server), you can press the *'Start'* button again.
 Then the pseudo terminal (on the server) will be stopped and a new pseudo terminal will be started automatically.
 1. If the pseudo terminal is not needed anymore, you could press the *'Stop'* button.
 This might be useful in a multi-user environment, since the number of allowed pseudo terminals can be restricted on some systems.
    Remark: it is also possible to use CLI commands to quit the terminal session (e.g. "exit" command on Linux).
 1. Optionally the terminal window settings can be customized in the *"Settings"* tabheet, but follow the instructions on that tabsheet to activate those changes.
-Indeed the rows and columns of the terminal window (client side) and the pseudo terminal (server side) should always be the same, otherwise texts will start *overlapping* (i.e. overriding) in the terminal window!
+Indeed the number of rows and columns of the terminal window (client side) and the pseudo terminal (server side) should always be identical!
+Otherwise texts will start *overlapping* (i.e. overriding) in the terminal window!

-All node-related information (pseudo terminal started, pseudo terminal stopped, ...) and server side errors are being displayed inside the terminal window.
+All node-related information (pseudo terminal started, pseudo terminal stopped, ...) and server side errors are being displayed INSIDE the terminal window.

 A short demo of the sidebar tabsheet: